10 Do’s and Don’ts When It Comes to Compassion

 10) And finally, probably Nike says it best, “Just do it!”
 Taking action is the most important part of compassion.
 Identify one action that is within your range of doing and do it, even imperfectly.
 You are not called to be something you are not, and the world needs what you have to give.

 If you want to take your compassion further, I want to invite you to my free More Compassion Meet-up that takes place on the 3rd Thursday of the month.
 I share more compassion tips and tricks and we talk about how it plays out in real life.
-Go to catalyzingcompassion.com/mcm to RSVP.
+RSVP on the website.
 I look forward to seeing you there.